Uglemat/Malang/README.md

 In the last line you can see an example of more than one emitter that isn't a filter.
 In that case, it'll try all combinations.

+##Booleans

+The boolean values in malang are the atoms `yeah` and `nope`.
+The purpose of choosing those atoms rather than `true` and `false` is twofold:

+ 1. `yeah` and `nope` aligns perfectly in a monospace font
+ 2. `true` and `false` are old-fashioned, `yeah` and `nope` are hip and cool.

+###Truthyness

+These are the 'falsy' values: `{}`, `0`, `nope`, `""` and `nil`.
+All other values are considered 'truthy'.

+The filters in list comprehensions, and the conditional expressions in the `if then else` constructs are places where you can use truthy and falsy values and it will work as expected.
+Also, a 'predicate function' in malang does *not* have to return either `yeah` or `nope`, they just have to return a truthy or falsy value, and it should work as expected.

 #Syntax and semantics

 A Malang program is a list of compound expressions.